 Simple English definitions for legal terms

-Read a random definition: other income
+Read a random definition: net-capital rules

 A regulatory-out clause is a part of a contract that deals with the sale of natural gas.
 It says that if a government agency doesn't allow the price paid to the producer to be passed on to consumers, then the contract price will be lowered or the contract will be cancelled.
 This clause is also known as a FERC-out clause.